 The parking brake mechanism consists of a foot operated lever and cables which operate the rear wheel brake shoes only.
-The parking brake lever, located on left side of body cowl, will automatically lock when the release knob is pushed forward and the lever is pushed forward by foot to apply the brakes.
-The lever is released by pulling the release knob on the lever.
+The parking brake lever located on left side of body cowl, will automatically lock to hold parking brakes applied when the lever is pushed forward.
+The brakes are released by pulling the release knob on the parking lever.